junchenzhi/Awesome-LLM-Ensemble/README.md

 > **[Always] [Maintain]** ***We will make this list updated frequently (at least until 12/31/2025)!***
 > If you found any error or any missed/new paper, please don't hesitate to contact [us](zhijunchen@buaa.edu.cn) or Pull requests.

-> **[Always] [Collaboration]** If you have any new and interesting ideas, feel free to discuss with us and explore potential collaborations.

-# 📣 News

-> **[3/18/2025]** We would like to extend our gratitude to the authors of the following two papers for reaching out to us.
-> We have now added these papers to this repository: 1) "Purifying large language models by ensembling a small language model"; 2) "RouterDC: Query-Based Router by Dual Contrastive Learning for Assembling Large Language Models".

----